sonic-net/DASH/sirius-pipeline/README.md

 ```

 ## Run ixia-x traffic-generator test
-From a different terminal, run ixiac traffic tests.
+From a different terminal, run ixia-c traffic tests.
 The first time this runs, it will pull Python packages for the [snappi](https://github.com/open-traffic-generator/snappi) client as well as Docker images for the [ixia-c](https://github.com/open-traffic-generator/ixia-c) controller and traffic engines.
 ```
 make run-ixiac-test
 ```